ZetrextJG/ObsidianInk/README.md

 # VolcanInk
-Obsidian To Static HTML converter written in Rust
+Static HTML generator for Obsidian notes written in Rust